machal/cssmine-content/css3-text-shadow.md

 IE10+.
-In older browsers, you can use a fallback without a shadow (preferred) or simply create an IE8 version: by using Modernizr conditions or IE conditional comments create a DropShadow (using a Microsoft filter).
+In older browsers, you can use a fallback without a shadow (preferred) or simply create an IE8 version: by using Modernizr conditions or IE conditional comments you can create a DropShadow (using a Microsoft filter).